The Latest:

 Daniel Green is a writer and PhD Candidate at Western University.
 His stories, poetry, and academic writing have been published in Queen’s Quarterly, The Journal of American Culture, The Undergraduate Review, Lake Effect 10, and more.
 He is the winner of the 2021 McIlquham Foundation Prize in English (valued at $4700) for his short story “Ballad of a Thin Man” and The Queen’s Journal’s 2020 poetry contest.

-He has worked as a programmer, technical write, and teaching and research assistant.
-He has recently finished a novella manuscript.
+He has worked as a programmer, technical writer, and teaching and research assistant.